ShaunCurtis/Blazr.IRepository/Readme.md

 1. What happens when a `null` is returned, what does it mean?
 2. Did that add/update/delete really succeed?
 How do I know?
 3. How do you handle cancellation tokens?
-Most of the async methods now accept a cancellation token.
+Most async methods now accept a cancellation token.
 4. What happens when your `DBSet` contains a million records (maybe the DBA got something wrong last night)?
-5. .....
+5. There's one of me for every data store entity in the application.

-## This Implementation
+## The Implementation

-An alternative to the Repository patttern is CQS.
-It's more verbose, but it implements some good practices that we could build into our implementation.

 ### Requests and Results

-Request objects encapulate what we request and the result objects the data and status information we expect back.
-Thet are defined as records: defined once and then consumed.
+Request objects encapulate what we request and result objects the data and status information we expect back.
+They are `records`: defined once and then consumed.

 #### Commands

 A *Command* is a request to make a change to the data store: Create/Update/Delete operations.
+We can define one like this:

 ```csharp
 public record CommandRequest<TRecord>